Source-Authors/.github/profile/README.md

 ## Source Authors

-We a small team of Source 1 modders.
+We are a small team of Source 1 modders.